Lyme disease and related tick-borne infections

 - Check for ticks when you return home.
 Removing infected ticks within 24 to 48 hours of attachment significantly reduces the risk of developing Lyme disease.

-- A bull's-eye rash (erythema migrans) at the site of the tick bite is the most definitive sign of Lyme disease infection.
+- A bull's-eye rash (erythema migrans) at the site of the tick bite is the most definitive sign of Lyme disease.
 This rash usually develops 1 to 2 weeks after a tick bite.

 - Other symptoms may accompany the rash, such as joint pain, fever, chills, fatigue, or flu-like symptoms.

-- If Lyme disease is not treated, more severe symptoms and complications can occur.
+- If Lyme disease is not treated, there is a chance that more severe symptoms and complications can occur.
 These include arthritis, neurologic symptoms, or heart problems.

 Because most tick bites do not result in Lyme disease, antibiotics are not recommended for every tick bite.
 Most cases of Lyme disease can be prevented or cured with prompt antibiotic treatment.
-If a preventive antibiotic is needed, a single dose of doxycycline will suffice.
+If a preventive antibiotic is needed, a single dose of doxycycline will suffice but only if given in the first 72 hours after the tick has attached.
 To treat active disease, antibiotics are usually given for 2 to 4 weeks.
 Current guidelines do not recommend longer courses of antibiotic treatment for any stage or complication of Lyme disease.

 Lyme disease is the most commonly reported tick-borne disease in the United States.
 Lyme disease is caused by bacteria in the genus Borrelia (B.), transmitted through the bite of a blacklegged (Ixodes) tick.
 In the United States, most cases are caused by B. burgdorferi, but recently B. mayonii was also identified as a cause.
 Worldwide, Lyme disease is caused by B. burgdorferi and other Borrelia species, such as B. afzelii and B. garinii.